 And as for the recipe, well, it’s all by heart.
 Gram, now 87, has been making them for six or so decades after all.

 “Well, you need a good pound cake.
 Sara Lee has a good one but I haven’t seen it up here in years.”
 (Sara Lee highers up, take note.)

 By good, Gram means a dense, firm pound cake (crust removed) cut into 1-inch squares.

-If one is inclined, make your own.
-Both my partner and his Aunt Karen, Gram’s middle child, have contributed from-scratch pound cake over the years.
-And speaking of contribution, before our dearest Grampie passed two years ago, he could be counted on for cookie duty.
-We’ve also had the help of Aunt Sue – oft referred to as our Martha Stewart – Gram’s daughter-in-law (and wife of the infamous Uncle Pete) to thank for our bounty.
+If one is inclined, make your own pound cake.
+Both my partner and his Aunt Karen, Gram’s middle child, have contributed from-scratch ones over the years.
+And speaking of contribution, before our dearest Gramp (Karl Lewis) passed two years ago, he could be counted on for cookie duty.
+We’ve also had also had the help of Aunt Sue — oft referred to as our Martha Stewart — Gram’s daughter-in-law (and wife of the infamous Uncle Pete) to thank for our bounty.

 “And then you need peanuts, really fine.
 Unsalted.
 You can crush them yourself but it’s an awful lot of work.
 I get them from Down East and I freeze them.”

-One by one, each square is dipped in the sweet paste, letting excess drip off and then coated in nuts on all sides and placed on parchment to set.
+One by one, each square is dipped in the sweet paste, letting any excess drip off, and then coated in nuts on all sides and placed on parchment to set.
 And voila, Mocha Cakes.